 This pattern uses the SNOMED CT finding method attribute to qualify a finding concept, indicating that the finding was determined via CT chest.
 To relate the finding to the actual CT scan being observed, the example uses an act relationship of type "SUBJ", with blocked context conduction.

-Allergies and Adverse Reactions
+Allergies, Intolerances and Adverse Reactions

 Both SNOMED CT and HL7 differentiate an isolated reaction event from the condition of being allergic or intolerant.
 For instance, the following hierarchy is present in SNOMED CT:

-[ 404684003 | Clinical finding ]
+[ 404684003 | Clinical finding |]

-[ 420134006 | Propensity to adverse reactions ]
+[ 420134006 | Propensity to adverse reactions |]

-[ 106190000 | Allergy ]
+[ 106190000 | Allergy |]

-[ 416098002 | Drug allergy ]
+[ 416098002 | Drug allergy |]

-[ 281647001 | Adverse reaction ]
+[ 281647001 | Adverse reaction |]

-[ 416093006 | Allergic reaction to drug ]
+[ 416093006 | Allergic reaction to drug |]

 Different SNOMED CT value sets may apply, depending on the application context.
 Potential value sets include:

-Substance/Product value set: 11 Values drawn from [ 105590001 | Substance ] and/or [ 373873005 | Pharmaceutical / Biologic product ] hierarchies, might be used where the context is the recording of substances to which the patient is allergic (e.g. a data entry box labeled "ALLERGIES").12
+Substance/Product value set: 11 Values drawn from [ 105590001 | Substance |] and/or [ 373873005 | Pharmaceutical / biologic product | ] hierarchies, might be used where the context is the recording of substances to which the patient is allergic (e.g. a data entry box labeled "ALLERGIES").12

-Findings value set: Values drawn from [ 413350009 | Finding with explicit context ] and/or [ 404684003 | Clinical finding ] hierarchies, might be used where the context is an encounter diagnosis or a problem list.
+Findings value set: Values drawn from [ 413350009 | Finding with explicit context |] and/or [ 404684003 | Clinical finding |] hierarchies, might be used where the context is an encounter diagnosis or a problem list.

 NOTE: The HL7 Patient Care Technical Committee is developing a formal model for allergy tracking, which supports the representation of the sequential determination of primary and secondary observations relating to discovery and analysis of adverse reactions.
 The examples provided here are greatly simplified so as to illustrate certain aspects of SNOMED CT implementation.